BuethSam/working-hours/README.md

 # working-hours README

-This extension displays a countdown till the end of your workday.
+This extension displays a countdown, till the end of your workday, in the statusbar.

 ## Features

 Set the starttime of your day.
 Set the endtime of your day.

+Hover over the statusbar element to display the start and endtime.

 ## Extension Settings